Virginia GOP rep.: Tuesday night was a referendum on Trump

 Democrat Ralph Northam defeated Republican Ed Gillespie in the Virginia gubernatorial race by 9 points in what was expected to be a close race.

-Taylor added that "some of the very divisive rhetoric really prompted and helped usher in a really high Democratic turnout in Virginia."
+Taylor, who made a similar point Tuesday night, added that "some of the very divisive rhetoric really prompted and helped usher in a really high Democratic turnout in Virginia."

+Trump endorsed Gillespie in the race but distanced himself from the defeated candidate Tuesday night, saying the gubernatorial hopeful "worked hard but did not embrace me or what I stand for."

+But Taylor told "New Day" that the President's rhetoric was part of the reason for the GOP's loss in the swing state.